surajadhikari3/Self-notes/Gems/Kafka.md

 map(key, value) ->
 filter((key, value) ->  Long.parseValue(value) > 1000)

-Kstream -> can subscripe to the multiple topic…
+Kstream -> can subscribe to the multiple topic…
 KTable —> it can only subscribe to the single table